Wonderbag - The amazing non-electric slow cooker

 The Wonderbag was initially designed for developing countries where energy is precious.
 The company was founded by Sarah Collins of South Africa, and was entirely family-funded.
 Since its inception, she has hired over 2,000 women in Rwanda to sew Wonderbags.
 When a Wonderbag is purchased, another is donated to a family in rural Africa, where more than a half-million have been distributed.
 International buyers include busy moms and foodies use their bags Wonderbags to cook dinner while they work or to bring warm food to dinner parties, picnics, tailgate parties and camping trips.
 In the U.S., the Wonderbag is available through Amazon and costs $50.

-We took the Wonderbag to Rabbi Yechezkel Freundlich of Congregation Beth Jacob, Atlanta, to clearly understand how we could utilize it for Shabbos, and here are the results:
+When we first tested the Wonderbag, we consulted with Rabbi Yechezkel Freundlich, who is now Rabbi of Congregation TBDJ, of Montreal.
+We wanted to clearly understand how we could utilize it for Shabbos, and here are the results:

 Prior to the onset of Shabbos, still boiling hot foods such as soups and stews can be placed in the insulated Wonderbag and used just as the instructions specify.
 The foods can be kept in the fully insulated Wonderbag until ready to serve.
 Since the heat in the Wonderbag is retained for up to 6 hours, this allowed us to have very hot soup on Friday night, without leaving any fire source on.